Bioinformatics-Research-Network/Python-Programming-I/README.md

 ### Useful details

-1. Your code must not depend on any packages outside of base python v3.10.4
+1. Your code must not depend on any packages outside of base python v3.10.4, Pandas, and Numpy.
 2. To test your code locally, run `pytest` from the command line
 3. To lint your code locally, run `flake8 .` from the command line
 4. If you are feeling uncomfortable working with the BRN Skill Assessment platform, please consider going back to the python-based tutorial and completing it.
 If you are still getting stuck, please check the [Getting help](#getting-help) section.